Easy Broccoli and Bacon Salad

 He shrugs.
 “Meh.
 I don’t need a toothbrush telling me what to do.”

-Maybe I need to be little more zen about the toothbrush situation.
+Maybe I need to be a little more zen about the toothbrush situation.

 (Also, I suppose this is the response I should expect after buying him the thing in the first place.
 Passive aggressive, much?)